 If you request hard copies of public records, the cost is $0.15 per one-sided page and $0.20 for each two-sided page.
 For all other copies, you must pay the actual cost of duplication of the public record.
 In addition to the copying fees, the actual postage costs must also be paid.
 To avoid postage costs, copies of the requested documents may be picked up in person at the Receiver’s office in Tallahassee.

 An estimate of any applicable charges will be provided to you before the Receiver processes your request.
 You must pay all charges before the requested public records are processed and delivered to you.

 Can I view documents at the Division of Rehabilitation and Liquidation offices?

-Yes, in lieu of copied information being mailed or picked up, it may be inspected by any person desiring to do so, at any reasonable time, under reasonable conditions, at the Division of Rehabilitation and Liquidation offices in Tallahassee.
-Special service charges, described above, will apply to on-site document viewing.
-Requests should follow the procedure outlined above and allow a reasonable amount of time for compilation of the requested information.
-Appointments need to be made prior to arrival for inspection of requested information.
+Yes, instead of public records being delivered electronically or copied and delivered to you, you may request an appointment to inspect records at the Division of Rehabilitation and Liquidation offices in Tallahassee.
+Appointments must be made in advance, and will be scheduled at any reasonable time.
+Special service charges, as described above, will apply to on-site document viewing.
+Requests should follow the procedure outlined above and allow a reasonable amount of time for Receiver staff to compile the requested information.